rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 once it has been discovered.
 Depending on the query planner, this could mean that non-public intermediate results from the traversal process such as Bob's telephone are used as input to the malicious SPARQL endpoint.
-Other query planning algorithms could even decide to send the full original SPARQL query into the malicious endpoint.
+Other query planning algorithms could even decide to send the full original SPARQL query to the malicious endpoint.
 Depending on the engine and its query plan, this could give the attacker knowledge of intermediate results, or even the full query.
-This vulnerability enables attackers to do obtain insights to user behaviour, which is a privacy concern.
+This vulnerability enables attackers to obtain insights into user behaviour, which is a privacy concern.
 A more critical problem is when private data is being leaked that normally exists behind access control, such as bank account numbers.

 Attacker